Aerodynamics at the Particle Level: Bernoulli flow and Coand a flow

-Consider a level ($\Delta h = 0$) Venturi tube (Figure \ref{fig:VenturiTube}) connected between two large pressure chambers, one at pressure $p_0$ and the other at pressure $p_1$ where $p_1 < p_0$.
+Consider a level $(\Delta h = 0)$ Venturi tube (Figure \ref{fig:VenturiTube}) connected between two large pressure chambers, one at pressure $p_0$ and the other at pressure $p_1$ where $p_1 < p_0$.
 The cross-sectional area of the tube varies from some $A_0$ to a smaller area, $A_1$ in the throat.
+The flow velocities are $v_0$ and $v_1$.
 Assume that both diameters are much larger than the microscopic roughness of the tube wall.
 Say further that the fluid flow is isothermal and inviscid, i.e. steady, and that all collisions, particle-particle and particle-wall are perfectly elastic.
-This means that Bernoulli's equation holds approximately, i.e. energy density is conserved in the flow and the volumes $V_1$ and $V_0$ are equal since the mass flow rate conserved.
+This means that Bernoulli\textquotesingle s equation holds approximately, i.e., energy density is conserved in the flow and the volumes $V_1$ and $V_0$ are equal since the mass flow rate is conserved.

 What does this mean at the particle level?
 A manometer reading is caused by the transfer of momentum of particles impinging on its transducer, i.e. a column of liquid, a diaphragm or some other object whose reaction is converted to a pointer reading.
-These recording devices convert the transfer of the particles' transverse momenta to a force normal to the transducing surface.
+These recording devices convert the transfer of the particles` transverse momenta to a force normal to the transducing surface.

 When an orifice is opened in a pressure vessel, it sorts out and allows to exit those particles which are at the orifice and which have velocity components in the direction of the plane of the orifice.
-The components of the exiting particles' velocities normal to the surface will necessarily be smaller than those of particles which do not exit.
-(See Equation \eqref{eq:pvessel}) If a manometer is fitted to an orifice in the wall of the tube, the transverse pressure can be measured at the entrance.
-As the tube's diameter decreases, there is a further sorting process so that the pressure in that section is lower still.
+The components of the exiting particles` velocities normal to this direction will necessarily be smaller than those of particles which do not exit.
+(See Equation \ref{eq:pvessel}) If a manometer is fitted to the wall of the tube, the transverse pressure can be measured at the entrance.
+As the tube\textquotesingle s diameter decreases, there is a further sorting process so that the pressure in that section is lower still.
 Particles in the tube that are outside the imaginary projection of the narrow tube back into the larger section, will strike the curving wall of the neck and interact with other particles.
 They bounce off elastically with undiminished energy and with a change of momentum.
 They will then energize the particles near the small-diameter exit tube.
 The result of these interactions is the conservation of energy and the transfer of the energy in the annulus to the particles in the smaller tube.